Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Experiment

 \subsection{Qualitative Analysis}

-Inspired by \citep{2023_Hao_CVPR_ADE}, we use \textbf{TRIDENT} to conduct both image-to-text retrieval and text-to-image retrieval experiments on the three datasets.
-We first consider image-to-text retrieval, shown in Figure \ref{fig:img2wrd}.
-The first two rows display successful cases, while the last row presents failure cases.
-And the cases shown in these three columns are drawn from the three datasets, respectively.
-Given an image, such as the image of \texttt{burnt house}, we extract its visual features by image embedder and retrieve the top-5 closest composed pair embeddings of compositions.
-For successful cases, such as the image labeled \texttt{burnt house}, we notice that the top four predictions can both describe logs burning on fire in the image.
-In terms of the image labeled \texttt{green leaf}, another successful case, the predicted attributes can also describe \texttt{leaf}, which is thanks to attribute smoothing learning more attributes for an object.
-For the failure cases, such as the image labeled \texttt{multicolored teddy-bear}, the model focuses on the main orange bear and neglects the multicolored background, which is attributed to FAA modules.
+In this section, we use \textbf{TRIDENT} to conduct both image-to-text retrieval and text-to-image retrieval experiments on the three datasets.
+We first consider image-to-text retrieval, shown in Figure~\ref{fig:img2wrd}.
+For successful cases, such as the image labeled \texttt{burnt house}, we notice that the top four predictions can describe logs burning on a fire in the image.
+In terms of the image labeled \texttt{green leaf}, another successful case, all predicted attributes can describe the \texttt{leaf}, which is due to attribute smoothing learning more attributes for an object.
+For the failure cases, such as the image labeled \texttt{colorful pillow}, the prediction of \texttt{orange pillow} can also describe the image.

 We then consider text-to-image retrieval.
-Successful cases are shown in Figure \ref{fig:txt2img-r}, while failure cases are shown in Figure \ref{fig:txt2img-w}.
-Given a text composition, we embed it and retrieve the top-5 closest images.
-We observe that the retrieved images of \texttt{peeled orange} are definitely correct.
+Successful cases are shown in Figure~\ref{fig:txt2img-r}, while failure cases are shown in Figure~\ref{fig:txt2img-w}.
+We observe that all retrieved images of \texttt{peeled orange} are correct.
 However, the retrieved images of \texttt{green grapes} are all wrong.
-This is due to the fact that the training images of \texttt{green grapes} in C-GQA dataset are almost filled with a single grape, making it difficult for the model to capture the contour features of a bunch of \texttt{green grapes}.
-The image-to-text and text-to-image retrieval experiments confirm that our model effectively projects visual features and word embeddings into a unified space.
+This is due to the fact that the training images of \texttt{green grapes} are almost entirely filled with a single grape, which makes it difficult for the model to capture the contour features of a bunch of \texttt{green grapes}.